StarPlayrX/bigmac/README.md

 4. at black screen wait until it boots (pen drives are slow, recommend a small USB SSD or External Hard Drive)

-## How to turn off System Integrity Protection aka SIP from the Recovery disk
+## How to turn off System Integrity Protection
+### aka SIP from the Recovery disk
 1. Open Terminal in the booted recovery disk
 2. `csrutil disable`
 3. `csrutil authenticated-root disable`
 4. Use Start up disk (top left to select your installation)

-## Big Mac install scripts can run from recovery a disk.
+## Big Mac install scripts can run from recovery a disk
 1. Use a second USB drive and put Big Mac on it
 2. cd /Volumes
 3. ls -a